 We wouldn’t recommend travelling alone as a female in Egypt if it’s your first time doing this sort of thing.
 There are more risks and challenges that you don’t get elsewhere.
 But by following these tips you’ll have more freedom to have fun and hopefully avoid (or deal with) the most stressful situations.

 - Getting a guide will not only open up and reveal to you a different side to a place, but it will take a lot of the stress away.
 You won’t you have to find your own way around, and it will also look like you have a chaperone, which is considered much more normal in Egypt.
-Alternatively, a tour group may work but MAY alter/water down your experience.
-However, with a group, you’ll get to meet other travellers, too.
+Alternatively, a tour group will also be safer and you’ll get to meet other travellers, too.

-- Staying at hostels/guesthouses where other travellers – female or otherwise – are staying is a good idea.
+- Staying at hostels (like these awesome backpackers in Cairo) or guesthouses where other travellers – female or otherwise – are staying is a good idea.
 Travel tips and new friends are always good.

 - Walking around by yourself means hassle.
 Most people aren’t going to put you in any danger or make you feel unsafe, but people will be interested in you, try to get you to buy things, and – yes – make a lot of catcalls.
-All of this is, obviously, quite frustrating.
-Saying “no” politely and moving on is the best way to go.
-With catcalling: ignore it totally.
-Getting upset will just get exhausting.
+All of this is, obviously, quite frustrating but saying “no” politely and moving on is the best way to go.

 - Though crime, in general, is low, sexual harassment in Egypt is high.
 In 2013 a UN report stated that 93% of Egyptian women had experienced some form of sexual assault.
-Large gatherings – i.e matches, mobs, festivals, protests, etc – are where a lot of sexual violence occurs and we’d suggesting staying clear of these, even if you’re in a group.
-This is a well-documented phenomenon since 2005 and even has its own Wikipedia page.
+Large gatherings – i.e matches, mobs, festivals, protests, etc. – are where a lot of sexual violence occurs and we’d suggesting staying clear of these, even if you’re in a group.

 - Visit Harassmap.org to see where harassment has been reported and to report any yourself.
 This will help you and other users know where ‘hotspots’ are.
 Tip: it’s most prevalent in Cairo, but this might be a reflection of a more vocal urban population reporting cases.
 It’s an amazing website!

 - Dressing conservatively is pretty essential in Egypt.
 It won’t DEFLECT attention, but it will help you to fit in.
-Modest (not tightly fitting) clothing, covering your arms, shoulders, and legs down past your knees.
-When you’re not on a private beach, wear shorts, and a T-shirt over your swimsuit.
+Modest (not tightly fitting) clothing, covering your arms, shoulders, and legs down past your knees and for swimming – when you’re not on a private beach – wear shorts and a T-shirt over your swimsuit.

 - If you want to head out drinking, don’t go to local bars by yourself.
 Not a good idea AT ALL to go unaccompanied.